 If there’s one thing I absolutely loved growing up, it’s chocolate.
 I clearly remember disliking dark chocolate.
 However, after reading about the health benefits of dark chocolate it definitely makes it taste a lot better.

 As I began to experiment with dark chocolate, I’ll admit that the taste wasn’t that pleasant.
 It was bitter and sort of… gross.
 I’ve always given my tastebuds highly processed and factory-made foods, so of course, anything natural was gross to me.

 That’s why I know 100% that once you cut the junk food from your life, you’ll be able to enjoy more and more of all the great foods the planet has to offer, including dark chocolate.
 It’s truly a delicious treat and a great snack with wonderful health benefits.

 (This post may contain affiliate links.
 If you make a purchase through one of my links, I’ll receive a commission at no extra cost to you.
 Thank you so much!
 Read our full disclaimer here.)

 What percentage of dark chocolate is good for you?

-The kind you’re looking for is 70% cocoa and up.
+70% cocoa and up should be the guideline to follow.
 This means it’s more natural and less processed.
-Once the chocolate gets processed, it loses much of its nutrients.
-Therefore, as long as you’re eating 70% and higher, you’ll get to enjoy all these health benefits.
+Once the chocolate gets processed, it loses so much of its nutrients.
+Therefore, only consume 70% and higher and you’ll get to enjoy all these health benefits.

 Filled With Antioxidants